sam81/pychoacoustics/pychoacoustics/doc/graphical_user_interface.rst

    the moment and for the foreseeable future only English is supported.

 -  **Country (requires restart)** Set the country locale to be used for the application.
-Some things (e.g. the way dates are written in result files depend on this setting.
+Some things (for example the way dates are written in result files) depend on this setting.

 -  **Response Box Language (requires restart)** Choose the language to be used for the “Response Box”.
-This set the language to be used for the button labels and other GUI elements that the experimental listener is presented with.
+This sets the language to be used for the button labels and other GUI elements that the experimental listener is presented with.